 Here are 7 steps to follow for Your New Year’s Better Business Resolution:

 2. Research: what’s involved in reaching your goal.
 Perhaps you need to educate yourself about what might be required, conduct “group think” sessions with colleagues or coworkers or consult with experts.
 It may be prudent to choose two or three goals and explore each idea.
+Consultancy services like YOURSGI.COM might be of use if you’re a contractor business owner as it could help you to achieve your goals and further successes.

 3. Forecast: play the “What If?” game — part of your research should include forecasting what the outcome of a particular goal might be.
 This could include both positive outcomes (like increased profit or company recognition) but may have some downside like necessitating more staff, new hardware, software or equipment purchases, increased inventory, more space, taking on debt, etc. Some goals may sound positive but it’s important to estimate what the ROI will be.
 Moving to fancy new offices or buying an expensive piece of machinery might sound good but examining all consequences first is crucial.